Sbozzolo/kuibit/README.md

 ``kuibit``, just run ``poetry shell``.
 This will drop you in a shell in which you have full access to ``kuibit`` in "development" version, and its dependencies (also the one needed only for development).

+## Help!

+Users and developers of ``kuibit`` meet in the [Telegram group](https://t.me/kuibit).
+If you have any problem or suggestion, that's a good place where to discuss it.
+Alternatively, you can also open an issue on GitHub.

 ## Documentation